anthology-inc/at23-power-automate-workshop/README.md

 ## Update Anthology Student via the API based on the approval workflow
 Now we get to close the loop!
 Based on the result of the approval, we are going to update Anthology Student via the API to change the status of the document.

-Note: Some of the data will we use in the step will be particular to your environment.
-Specifically, we'll use the `Document Status` which may vary from implementation to implementation.

 1. Expand the Condition step and then expand the `Apply to` step  in the `If yes` block